Onions and tears – are they linked? Let’s explore this age-old culinary mystery and debunk the myths about onions and eye damage.

 Explanation of the myth

-Onions get blamed for eye damage, but it’s just a myth.
-Compounds, known as amino acid sulfoxides, react with enzymes when cut or crushed, making volatile gases.
+Onions get blamed for eye damage and increased tear secretion, but it’s just a myth.
+Compounds, known as amino acid sulfoxides, react with enzymes when cut or crushed, making volatile gases and fine sensory endings.
 These gases turn into sulfuric acid, irritating the eyes and causing tears.
 So, it’s not the onion that’s harmful, but the chemical reaction when it meets air.

 To understand why onions have this effect, we need to look at science.
 Onions contain cysteine sulfoxides, which give off a pungent odor and taste.
-When an onion is cut, the compounds mix with enzymes in onion cells, creating sulfenic acids.
+When an onion is cut, the compounds mix with enzymes in onion cells, creating sulfenic acids and volatile irritants.
 These then make volatile gases, which make our eyes tear up.

 Everyone doesn’t experience eye irritation when cutting onions.
 Some people have higher tolerance of these gases, while others may be more sensitive due to genetics or prior exposure.
-To minimize eye irritation when preparing onions, chill them or use a sharp knife, which reduces cell damage and limits gas production.
+To minimize eye irritation when preparing onions, chill them or use a sharp knife, which reduces cell damage, limits gas production, and decreases the chance of your eyelids sticking due to the gas.

 Dispelling the myth with facts and scientific evidence

-Onions have been wrongly blamed for eye damage.
+Onions have been wrongly blamed for eye damage and noxious compounds exposure.
 But, research has proven this claim to be false.
-The syn-propanethial-S-oxide (SPO) compound is released when onions are cut.
+The syn-propanethial-S-oxide (SPO) compound is released when onions are cut, activating reflex tear generation.
 It causes tears, but no harm to eyes.

 The tears from SPO are beneficial, as they wash away any irritants.
-To reduce eye irritation when cutting onions, chill the onion in the freezer for 10-15 minutes.
+To reduce eye irritation when cutting onions, chill the onion in the freezer for 10-15 minutes to notice basal tear secretion.
 Cutting onions under running water or in front of a fan is also helpful.

 Goggles or onion-cutting glasses can be worn too.
-This creates a physical barrier, stopping any tear production and discomfort.
+This creates a physical barrier, stopping any tear production and discomfort caused by the sulfuric compounds.

 Myth #2: Cutting onions underwater prevents tears